No fans, but Dortmund keeps Bundesliga title challenge alive

 Wolfsburg’s Felix Klaus was sent off minutes later with the help of VAR after catching Manuel Akanji’s calf from behind.
 He looked dismayed to be sent off, but left the field without protest.

-Dortmund sporting director Michael Zorc confirmed before the game that Mario Götze will leave once his second spell at the club ends in the summer.
+Zorc confirmed before the game that Mario Götze will leave once his second spell at the club ends in the summer.

 Borussia Mönchengladbach was silently cheered on by 13,000 plastic cutout fans in the stands, but couldn’t help slumping against Bayer Leverkusen 3-1 at home.